MODULE 1: Approaching Cosmetic Products and Their Safety

 Challenge Test

-Practical Approach to Packaging Assessment
+Packaging Assessment

 Aerosol Packaging Packaging Assessment – Safety Criteria Shelf Life, PAO Purity of Raw Maaterials

-Products + In Production
+Products & Production

 LECTURER LECTURER LECTURER LECTURER LECTURER